AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/ExternalDataReference/AddAutomationMLBPRRoleClassLib.md

 ExternalDataReference.AddAutomationMLBPRRoleClassLib Method
 ===========================================================
-AutomationML 2.1 APIAdds the AutomationMLBPRRoleClassLib containing all role classes used to model external document references to the AMLDocument.
+Adds the AutomationMLBPRRoleClassLib containing all role classes used to model external document references to the AMLDocument.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)